Auditory feedback: Desktop Assistance

 Studies have shown that when vision is no longer the primary source for obtaining information, focus shifts from vision to hearing in the desktop environment.
 Currently, there are assistive technologies such as screen readers, which aids visually impaired individuals in obtaining information on their desktop screens via auditory feedback (E.g. JAWS).
 The assistance can come in the form of either speech based auditory feedback or non-speech based auditory feedback.
 Speech based interfaces are based on human speech, whilst non-speech based interfaces are based on environmental sounds such as music or artificial sound effects.

 For the visually impaired, sole reliance on speech based auditory feedback imposes a heavier cognitive load which is irritating for users.
 In contrast, non-speech auditory feedback is pleasant and conveys information more quickly, but lacks detailed information in their conveyance and training is required to understand the cues.
 Hence, the most ideal interface currently is adaptive auditory feedback, which automatically transitions between speech and non-speech cues based on the user state.
-Such an interface has been found to be more comfortable and generates higher satisfaction amongst visually impaired users.
+Such an interface has been found to be more comfortable and generates higher satisfaction among visually impaired users.